 - Risk management - By using big data analytics, banks and financial institutions can monitor employee activities, operational processes, and KPIs resulting in more coherent and insightful reports.

-- Customer relationship optimization - Data from e-banking application and website usage, as well as transactions, can be processed with big data techniques to help banks and institutions better understand client needs, and consequently provide better incentives that would drive the use of additional financial services.
+- Customer relationship optimization - Data from e-banking applications and website usage, as well as transactions, can be processed with big data techniques to help banks and institutions better understand client needs, and consequently, provide better incentives that would drive the use of additional financial services.